dohsetsu/model-ux/docs/eval/EVAL_RUBRICS_CD_GUIDE.md

 When someone says "this should have passed" or "the eval got this wrong," they're often applying their **own standards**, not checking against **defined instructions**.

-The eval's job isn't to match human intuition.
+The eval's job **isn't** to match human intuition.
 It's to check alignment with **documented, explicit instructions**.

 If your intuition says "pass" but the rubric says "fail," ask:
 > Do the model's instructions support my intuition, or the rubric?

 If the instructions support your intuition → the rubric needs updating
-If the instructions support the rubric → your intuition may need recalibrating
+If the instructions support the rubric → your intuition may still be correct if this is indeed a response that a user would/would not accept.
+If that's the case, investigation into the agent or model instructions may be warranted.
+They may need clarification, additions, or revisions to help the model understand what our desired user output should look like.

 ---